Oriana Fallaci

 Oriana Fallaci (/it/; 29 June 1929 – 15 September 2006) was an Italian journalist and author.
-A member of the Italian resistance movement during World War II, she had a long and successful journalistic career.
+As a teenager she joined the Italian resistance movement during World War II, and later had a long and successful journalistic career.
 Fallaci became famous worldwide for her coverage of war and revolution, and her "long, aggressive and revealing interviews" with many world leaders during the 1960s, 1970s, and 1980s.
+She received various prizes for her work as a journalist and later wrote a number of best selling books.

 Fallaci's book Interview with History contains interviews with Indira Gandhi, Golda Meir, Yasser Arafat, Zulfikar Ali Bhutto, Willy Brandt, Shah of Iran Mohammad Reza Pahlavi, Ruhollah Khomeini, Henry Kissinger, South Vietnamese president Nguyễn Văn Thiệu, and North Vietnamese general Võ Nguyên Giáp during the Vietnam War.
-The interview with Kissinger was published in The New Republic, with Kissinger describing himself as "the cowboy who leads the wagon train by riding ahead alone on his horse."
+The interview with Kissinger was published in The New Republic.
 Kissinger later wrote that it was "the single most disastrous conversation I have ever had with any member of the press".

-Fallaci also interviewed Deng Xiaoping, Andreas Papandreou, Ayatollah Khomeini, Haile Selassie, Lech Wałęsa, Muammar Gaddafi, Mário Soares, George Habash, and Alfred Hitchcock, among others.
-After retirement, she returned to the spotlight after writing a series of controversial articles and books critical of Islam that aroused condemnation for Islamophobia as well as popular support.
+She grew up during WWII in Italy and much of her career was focused on reporting from war zones, with the associated dangers.
+In 1968 Mexican soldiers shot her three times, and left her for dead.
+But she continued to go and report from zones of conflict.
+After retirement in New York, following the September 11th incidents in 2001, she wrote some articles and books critical of Islam that gained popular support but also led to accusations of Islamophobia.

 Early life

 Fallaci was born in Florence, Italy, on 29 June 1929.
 Her father Edoardo Fallaci, a cabinet maker in Florence, was a political activist struggling to put an end to the dictatorship of Italian fascist leader Benito Mussolini.
+In 1944 he was arrested and tortured at the so called Villa Triste (the sad villa) in Florence.

-During World War II she joined the Italian anti-fascist resistance movement Giustizia e Libertà, part of Resistenza.
+During World War II she joined the Italian anti-fascist resistance movement Giustizia e Libertà.

+At age 12 she became a clandestine carrier of both messages and munitions across the river Arno in Florence, given that all bridges (except Ponte vecchio) on the river had been destroyed by the Germans and a teenager was not seen as a suspect.
+She also assisted her father in helping people escape from the Nazis.
 She later received a certificate for valour from the Italian army.

-In a 1976 retrospective collection of her works, she remarked:
+Her views on power were formed during those early years, and in a 1976 retrospective collection of her works, she remarked:

 Whether it comes from a despotic sovereign or an elected president, from a murderous general or a beloved leader, I see power as an inhuman and hateful phenomenon ...
 I have always looked on disobedience toward the oppressive as the only way to use the miracle of having been born.

+And she felt that speaking against oppression and injustice was not a choice, but an obligation:

+There are moments in life when keeping silent becomes a fault, and speaking an obligation.
+A civic duty, a moral challenge, a categorical imperative from which we cannot escape.